ashishbajaj99/mic/README.md

 # mic
 A simple stream wrapper for arecord (Linux (including Raspbian)) and sox (Mac/Windows).
-Returns a Passthrough stream object so that stream control like pause(), resume(), pipe(), etc. are all available.

-I've tested this on my Raspberry Pi in a speech recognition project called Ashiya and it works very well.
+Returns a Mic object that supports a flexible API to control: start, stop, pause, resume functionality.
+Also it provides access to the audioStream object that provides evented notifications for 'startComplete', 'stopComplete', 'pauseComplete', 'resumeComplete', 'silence' and 'processExitComplete'.
+You can use this signals to control various states.

+This is a cross platform library that has been tested on both my MacbookPro as well as my Raspberry Pi and it works very well on both these platforms.
+I haven't tested this on Windows, but it should work as long as you have installed either sox OR alsa tools.
 Here are my node versions on raspberry pi:

 ```
 $ npm version
-{ mic: '1.0.0',
+{ mic: '2.0.0',
   npm: '3.3.12',
   ares: '1.10.1-DEV',
   http_parser: '2.6.0',
+  icu: '56.1',
   modules: '47',
   node: '5.3.0',
   openssl: '1.0.2e',
-  uv: '1.8.0',
+  uv: '1.7.5',
   v8: '4.6.85.31',
   zlib: '1.2.8' }
 ```